Top

 The value of a business is often one of the most contentious issues in a divorce, especially those that involve high-net-worth individuals.
 At Batley Riley Family Law, we routinely handle complex valuation issues and can help you explore all options for resolution.
 We understand that maintaining your accustomed standard of living is important, and our team is prepared to work diligently to protect your assets and achieve your objectives.

-When a divorce involves a closely-held business or professional practice, accurately appraising its value becomes one of the most complex elements of property division.
-Unlike publicly traded companies with readily available stock prices, determining the fair market value of a private business requires a deep dive into its financial health, industry standing, and future prospects.
+When a divorce involves a closely held business or professional practice, accurately appraising its value becomes one of the most complex elements of property division.
+Unlike publicly traded companies with readily available stock prices, determining the fair market value of a private business requires a deep dive into its financial health, industry standing, and prospects.
 The appraisal process is crucial for fairly dividing the marital estate, calculating potential spousal support, and creating a stable financial future for both parties post-divorce.

 Here are some of the key considerations and methods in business appraisal:

 • Valuation methods.
 Business appraisers typically use one or a combination of three primary approaches.
 The income method values the business based on its ability to generate future earnings or cash flow.
 It involves analyzing historical financial performance, projecting future income, and then discounting those projected earnings back to a present value using a capitalization or discount rate that accounts for the risk associated with the business.
 The market approach compares the business being valued to similar businesses that have recently been sold in the marketplace.
 It involves identifying comparable transactions and applying relevant multiples derived from those sales to estimate the value of the subject business.
 Finally, the asset approach values the business based on the fair market value of its tangible and intangible assets minus its liabilities.
-It's often used for businesses with significant tangible assets like real estate, equipment, or inventory, or for businesses that are not highly profitable and whose value primarily lies in their underlying assets.
+It is often used for businesses with significant tangible assets like real estate, equipment, or inventory, or for businesses that are not highly profitable and whose value primarily lies in their underlying assets.

 Your Life is